LivePersonInc/node-agent-sdk/README.md

 ```

 #### cqm.ExConversationChangeNotification
 This event occurs when a conversation that your subscription qualifies for* is updated in any way.
-If you passed no agentIds array when calling [subscribExConversations](#subscribeexconversations), and you have the necessary permissions to see all agents' conversations, you will receive these events for all conversations.
-If you passed in your own agentId with `subscribeExConversations` you will only receive updates for conversations that you are a participant in (such as conversations that you have just accepted via a [routingTaskNotification](#routingroutingtasknotification)).
+If you passed no agentIds array when calling [subscribExConversations()](#subscribeexconversations), and you have the necessary permissions to see all agents' conversations, you will receive these events for all conversations.
+If you passed in your own agentId with `subscribeExConversations` you will only receive updates for conversations that you are a participant in (such as conversations that you have just accepted via a [routing.routingTaskNotification](#routingroutingtasknotification)).

 **Important** Due to a race condition in the service that serves these notifications they may not always contain the lastContentEventNotification attribute.
-For this reason you cannot rely on them to consume all of the messages in the conversation, and you should use this event to call [subscribeMessagingEvents](#subscribemessagingevents) for conversations you want to follow.
+For this reason you cannot rely on them to consume all of the messages in the conversation, and you should use this event to call [subscribeMessagingEvents()](#subscribemessagingevents) for conversations you want to follow.
 You should keep a list of conversations you are handling in order to prevent attempting to subscribe to the same conversation repeatedly.

 Sample code:
 ```javascript